UltraEngine/Documentation/CPP/Scripting.md

 }
 ```

-If a WStringWrapper object is used in a native Lua command that accepts a string, it will be automatically converted to UTF-8 for use with the function.
+If a WStringWrapper object is used in a native Lua command that accepts a string, it will be automatically converted to a narrow string for use with the function.
 The resulting strings may not always work or display as expected, so it's generally best to rely on the engine string commands.

 ### Debugging User-defined Classes